amaljosea/interlynk-vite/README.md

 cd lynk-dash-app
 ```

-Create a `.env` file by copying either `.env.local` or `.env.staging`, depending on your preferred backend.
+Create a `.env` file by copying either `.env.customLocal` or `.env.customStaging`, depending on your preferred backend.

 5. and then run these commands